-Reno NV (April 20, 2020) — National Volunteer Week is April 19 to 25, and the Red Cross of Nevada honors its volunteers who are helping people in need, even during the uncertain times of the COVID-19 pandemic.
+ANCHORAGE, Alaska, April 18, 2020 — National Volunteer Week is April 19 to 25, and the American Red Cross of Alaska honors its volunteers who are helping people in need, even during the uncertain times of the COVID-19 pandemic.